Skip to main content

 Changelog'

-Clicking the Changelog pops up a window with: The timestamp, who made the change, what was changed, and the full details.
+Clicking the Changelog pops up a window with: the timestamp, who made the change, what was changed, and the full details.

 Click 'Reset the Regular Price from model GE-IM4D'